 After all, Linksys accounts for a tiny proportion of the local consumer and SOHO markets and they have both gained a serious competitor for their most important vendor partner.
 At LAN Systems, for example, about 25 per cent of staff work on the Cisco account.

 While both LAN and ED will have to grin and bear it, they will no doubt have been seeking assurances about their futures in this new arrangement.

 For now, Ingram boss Kerry Baillie has made it quite clear that his company has been charged with building the Cisco SMB business.
 The success Tech Pac recorded on the road in regional Australia during the past 18 months - a move that saw Baillie and his sales director, John Walters, shooting the breeze with resellers in places such as Orange and Dubbo over a couple of schooners in the pub - must have been a big factor in what is essentially a [Tech Pac] reappointment.

 But while small business and small town Australia will be Ingram's focus for the foreseeable future, it stands to reason that it will ask for access to some tier one accounts if it delivers impressive numbers in the next year.

-In an industry where margins are so tight, we have seen in the past that the loss of a major account can be the difference between success and failure - Digiland, and to a lesser extent eXeed, both fell off the map after losing HP distribution rights.
+In an industry where margins are so tight, we have seen that the loss of a major account can be the difference between success and failure.
+Digiland, and to a lesser extent eXeed, both fell off the map after losing HP distribution rights.
 The loss of Cisco could have equally catastrophic consequences for ED or LAN.